digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 | Weight | 2^7 | 2^6 | 2^5 | 2^4 | 2^3 | 2^2 | 2^1 | 2^0 |
 | Value | 0 | 0 | 0 | 0 | 0 | 4 | 2 | 1 |

-* The bit in position 2 carries a weight of 2^2 or 4.
+- The 1 in Place 2 carries a weight of 2^2 or 4.
 We multiply 4 by 1 to get a total value of 4.
-* The bit in position 1 carries a weight of 2^1 or 2.
+- The 1 in Place 1 carries a weight of 2^1 or 2.
 We multiply by 1 to get a total value of 2.
-* The bit in position 0 carries a weight of 2^0 or 1.
-We multiply by 1 to get a total value of 1.
+- The 1 in position 0 carries a weight of 2^0 or 1.
+We multiply by 1 to get a total value of 1

-Finally, we add up the weights of all the values.
-So, 4 + 2 + 1 = decimal 7
+- __Add together all values: 4 + 2 + 1 = 7__

 ---